sourcegraph/about/handbook/ce/working-with-customers.md

 ### License Keys

+CEs are the team responsible for generating and maintaining license keys for customers.
+Here's some useful resources on how to do that:
 - [Creating and maintaining license keys for customers](https://about.sourcegraph.com/handbook/ce/license_keys)
 - [Recording of creating a new key for demo.sourcegraph.com](https://drive.google.com/file/d/1fYsBqdzdBLd0mzAu2FJxrWznRX0k-iqr/view?usp=sharing)

 ### Trial / POC

-We run the trial with a customer.
-This is typically about a month.
-It is critical that you collaborate closely with your account executive here to ensure a successful experience for the customer.
+Trials are an important and strategic part of our sales cycles because when developers start to use Sourcegraph, they love it and want to use it forever.
+Seriously!
+Typically, our trials run for about a month but sometimes longer.
+Before, during and after, you collaborate closely with your account executive to ensure a successful experience for the customer.

+Before the trial, you're working with the AE to scope and plan.
+You consult on best practices for the customer as they deploy and configure Sourcegraph.

+During the trial, you're enabling and educating the customer on how to use Sourcegraph.
+You orient your activities during the trial against the defined use cases and metrics for success to ensure developers are set up for success.

 Resources

 - [Mid-trial check-in Q&A recording](https://chorus.ai/meeting/CEA97B5EA976491E97AED80A2EAE45D5)

-### Post-Sales Kickoffs
+### Post-Sales Engagement Kickoff

 Once a customer signs on with Sourcegraph, we need to:

 - Generate a full license key.
-- Plan a kickoff call with our main contact(s).
+- Plan a kickoff call with our main contact(s) to plan the engagement.

 On the kickoff call we plan our ongoing engagement with the customer.
 Different customers have different needs, so it's important to talk through topics such as: